Pawan1005/MI-12-MEAN/SandeepJha/Git-Basic/Gitbasic.md

 Github is a website for developers and programmers colaborately work on coded.

-The primary benifits of Github is its version control system, which allows for seemless collaboration with compromising the integrity of the original project.
+The primary benifits of Github is its version control system, which allows for seemless collaboration with compromising the integrity of the original projects.